stephenplaza/FiresideChat/README.md

 ## Moderation Mode

 To enable moderation mode, set "data-moderationmode" to "true".
 Currently, moderation mode requires that a email/password has been setup on Firebase for the given reference location.
 The moderator mode lets the user delete certain posts.
-TBD: allow messages to pass to the moderator before being public.

 ## A Note on Authentication and Permissions